Circuit Court (Ireland)

 The Circuit Court (An Chúirt Chuarda) of Ireland is an intermediate level court of local and limited jurisdiction which hears both civil and criminal matters.
 On the criminal side the Circuit Court hears criminal matters tried on indictment with a judge and jury, except for certain serious crimes which are tried in either the Central Criminal Court or the Special Criminal Court.
 On the civil side the Circuit Court has a considerable parallel jurisdiction — including equitable remedies — with the High Court but normally cannot award damages of more than €75,000.
 The Circuit Court also hears de novo appeals from the District Court in both civil and criminal matters.

 The Circuit Court consists of a President and thirty-seven ordinary judges and six specialist judges.
 It is composed of eight circuits, each of which cover an ad hoc region of the state.
 One judge is assigned to each circuit except in Dublin where ten judges may be assigned, and Cork, where there is provision for three judges.
 The President of the District Court is an ex officio member of the Circuit Court.

 History

-It was first established as the Circuit Court of Justice under the Courts of Justice Act 1924 and replaced the County Court on the civil side, and quarter sessions and recorder's courts on the criminal side, as well as some of the jurisdiction of the assizes.
+The Circuit Court was first established as the Circuit Court of Justice under the Courts of Justice Act 1924 and replaced the County Court on the civil side, and quarter sessions and recorder's courts on the criminal side, as well as some of the jurisdiction of the assizes.